isomerpages/moe-whitesandspri/_departments/Physical Education/Physical Education.md

 <img src="/images/pe4.png" style="width:75%">

 ##### **Primary 6**
-Students would usually trek to MacRitchie Reservoir.
+Students will learn to create pictorial chart of an area in school indicatiing relative sizes and positions of key landmarks.
+They will plan and undertake a route with checkpoints using pictorial charts.
+They will recognise the importance of minimising environmental impact when engaging in outdoor activities.
+They will have a trekking in MacRitchie reservoir during post exam activity.
+The students will have to trek 2 different routes through the vegetation as they listen and observe the surroundings.

 <img src="/images/pe5.png" style="width:75%">

-The students will have 2 different routes to trek as they walk through the vegetation.
-They are to listen and observe the surroundings.